Kansas Spousal Support Calculator

 • Recipient's improved earning capacity

-• Important: Court cannot increase maintenance above original decree without payor's consent
+Important: Never stop paying without court approval.
+A court cannot increase maintenance above the original decree without the payor's consent.

 How does fault affect maintenance in Kansas?

-• Fault generally doesn't affect maintenance decisions under KSA 23-2902
+• Fault generally does NOT affect maintenance decisions under KSA 23-2902

 Key implications: